Tyainss/song-of-the-week/README.md

 * _"Given these tracks for a specific week, which one should be the weekly favourite?"_
 * _"Is this single track a strong weekly favourite candidate on its own?"_

+The Song Predictor UI supports both interaction styles:

+* Rank All: rank the full candidate list and pick a winner.
+* Check Selected: evaluate a single track against the global threshold.

 ### Why this matters beyond this project

 This is a small, concrete instance of a broader class of problems: